mcianfrocco/Cianfrocco-and-Leschziner-EMCloudProcessing/README.md

-Cianfrocco-and-Leschziner-2014-EMCloudProcessing
+README
 ================================================

-Scripts and wiki associated with Cianfrocco and Leschziner, 2014: Single particle cryo-electron microscopy image processing in the cloud.
+The scripts s and wiki associated with Cianfrocco and Leschziner, 2014: Single particle cryo-electron microscopy image processing in the cloud.